What can you use instead of mirin? 12 best substitutes

 You can use them as seasonings for all kinds of recipes, and you’ll achieve a similar flavor.

 Best alcohol-free mirin substitutes

-If you’re not interested in Honteri or simply cannot find it and get a hold of it, other alcohol-free mirin substitutes are available.
+If you’re not interested in Honteri or simply cannot find it, other alcohol-free mirin substitutes are available.

 White grape juice